apple/apple-llvm-infrastructure-tools/docs/index.rst

 *******************

-The tools listed below simplify some of the day-to-day tasks for the engineers who are working with the llvm-project monorepo:
+The tools listed below simplify some of the day-to-day tasks for the engineers who are working with llvm-project:

 .. toctree::
    :maxdepth: 1